williamouyang/okta.github.io/_source/_code/javascript/okta_sign-in_widget_ref.md

     }
 ~~~

-The code above ensures that in case the current user clicked on the 'Forgot Password' or 'Unlock account' link, the sign-in widget will only proceed with the requested operation if and only if the user provided a username that ends with `@acme.com`.
-Otherwise, the sign-in widget will automatically append
+The code above ensures that in case the current user clicked on the 'Forgot Password' or 'Unlock account' link, the Sign-In Widget only proceeds with the requested operation if the user provided a username that ends with `@acme.com`.
+Otherwise, the Sign-In Widget automatically appends `@acme.com` to the provided user name.

 #### features Example